 I think that the very first thing you need to do, and I need to do, is to get a Thesaurus for your homeschool if you haven’t already got one.
 I do not have one at the time of writing this but I have ordered the one linked above as I like the idea of also getting the vocabulary builder.
 You can also get student ones that might be better for younger students such as the one below.

 You can have your kids make a list describing pets, family members, or friends.
 Have them find new words or their feelings and emotions as well.

-Encourage your kids to look up words that use everyday.
-I should have my kids look the word “even”.
+Encourage your kids to look up words that use every day.
+I should have my kids look at the word “even”.
 I have come to hate that word.
 Actually too, because it sounds very close to Ashley.